pip-services/pip-services-docs/content/en/conceptual/three_tier_architecture/_index.md

 {{< /tabsection >}}

 ### Running the app
-Our final step is to execute the app via the container’s run() command.
+Our final step is to execute the app via the container's run() command.
 The following example shows how to do this.

 {{< tabsection >}}
    {{< include "./__code11_node.md" >}}